Board votes 5–0 to terminate Viloria contract without cause

 Vote 5-0

-At a closed-session meeting, the outgoing LBUSD Board of Education voted 5-0 to enter into a separation agreement with Superintendent Jason Viloria, Ed.D., terminating his contract effective December 31, 2024.
-The action was characterized as "without cause."
-According to the district press release, the board stated the decision was not based on performance, but in the district's best interests given anticipated changes in the governing board.
-No report-out was made in open session that night.
-Per a subsequent letter to the editor co-authored by George Weiss and Kate McMahon, Viloria's separation package was valued at $373,142.16 plus benefits and included continued access to district staff, business information, and financial authority for a period following his departure.
+At the November 21, 2024 regular board meeting, the outgoing LBUSD Board of Education voted 5-0 in closed session to terminate Superintendent Jason Viloria's employment contract effective December 31, 2024.
+The closed-session agenda noticed two related items back-to-back: "Public Employee Discipline/Dismissal/Release Government Code Section 54957" (item 3.C) and "Conference with Labor Negotiators - Government Code § 54957.6" (item 3.E) — the §54957.6 item being the procedural vehicle through which the $373,142.16 separation package was deliberated.
+The action was characterized as "without cause"; per the district press release the board stated the decision was not based on performance, but in the district's best interests given anticipated changes in the governing board.
+The approved minutes contain the §54957.1(b) written report-out verbatim: "In closed session, by a vote of 5 to 0, the Board took action to terminate the employment contract of District employee number 7000002410."
+The minutes also flag a discrepancy: "A verbal statement by the Board President that 'We have no report out of closed session' was made but was not accurate to the extent it referred to the written report."
+Despite the vote, Viloria continued to attend the open session and delivered his Superintendent's Report, including thanks to outgoing trustees Vickers and Osborne.
+The meeting adjourned at 8:55 PM.
+Per a subsequent letter to the editor co-authored by George Weiss and Kate McMahon (LBI, March 14, 2025), Viloria's separation package was valued at $373,142.16 plus benefits and included continued access to district staff, business information, and financial authority for a period following his departure.

 - LBUSD Superintendent and Board Reach Separation Agreement primary Laguna Beach Unified School DistrictLaguna Beach Unified School District · 2024-11-22